Qizhong (George) Guo

 Research Contributions

-My research spans several areas, including urban stormwater and green infrastructure, hydraulics and hydrology, estuarine processes, watershed studies, and integrated systems such as the Green–Grey–Blue–Smart (GGBS) framework.
+My research spans urban stormwater and green infrastructure; hydraulics and hydrology; estuarine and coastal processes; watershed and basin-scale studies; and integrated systems such as the Green–Grey–Blue–Intelligent (GGBI) framework.

 Reflections & Synthesis

 Occasional notes and distillations drawn from past and ongoing work in water and environmental systems.
-These pieces are added as time and interest permit.
+These pieces reflect on lessons learned, emerging questions, and connections across projects and disciplines.

 Teaching & Mentorship